dupjpr/sucursalBanco/README.md

-# ATM Project :atm:
+# BANK APP:rocket:

-The app is available in the next link:
+The result is available in the next link:

 https://rawcdn.githack.com/dupjpr/sucursalBanco/34b95d78ea13b2386c01c9ec412f39ddbcf6d78e/index.html

-## Description :page_facing_up:
+## Description :notebook_with_decorative_cover:

 This is a simple cash machine where the user have to login with a password.
 The password and the general information about the user is storage in an object.
 Next you can see the three example users and the password for each one.
 A user can withdraw or deposit money.